FaserF/ha-db_infoscreen/README.md

 You can then find the log in the HA settings -> System -> Logs -> Enter "db-infoscreen" in the search bar -> "Load full logs"

 ## Thanks to
-The data is coming from the [dbf.finalrewind.org](https://dbf.finalrewind.org/) website.
+The data is coming from the [dbf.finalrewind.org](https://dbf.finalrewind.org/) website (if no custom API Server is specified).
+The backend data is coming from [a db-infoscreen - (formerly db-fakedisplay) server](https://github.com/derf/db-fakedisplay/tree/main) - with a huge thanks to [derf](https://github.com/derf) for this great project!